SwiftERM Hyper-personalisation for ecommerce email marketing

 Spam filtering is now based much more on sending reputation than content though image to text ratio does still carry some weight with spam filters and is something you will want to spend time getting right.

 Emails with very little copy and many images, or simply composed of one large image can be hallmarks of spammers.
 By composing similar emails, you can run the risk of your email being flagged as spam.
-SwiftERM’s unique layout ensures the maximum impact from least spam capture.
+SwiftERM’s unique layout ensures the maximum impact from the least spam capture.

 Remember, many email clients or devices are not configured to display images by default.